arcticobservatory/co2_ou_device/README.md

 Directories:

 - `src/`
-    --- MicroPython source code, ready to be loaded onto a FiPy
+    --- MicroPython source code, to be loaded onto a FiPy or optionally compiled first
 - `src/lib/`
     --- Custom and third-party MicroPython libraries
 - `thirdparty/`